Vyral/base-template/_posts/2018-11-09-what-does-this-market-shift-mean-for-you.md

 {% include youtube.html %}

-You’ve probably heard a lot of people talking about the changing real estate market. **Homes are staying on the market for longer than they have been in the past and inventory is increasing.** We’ve been seeing this for about the last 60 to 90 days, but here are are some concrete numbers that show what’s actually going on right now.
+You’ve probably heard a lot of people talking about the changing real estate market. **Homes are staying on the market for longer than they have been in the past and inventory is increasing.** We’ve been seeing this for about the last 60 to 90 days, but here are some concrete numbers that show what’s actually going on right now.

 In Danville, for example, there are 152 active detached homes for sale, which is a pretty high number compared to what we’ve seen in the past.
 The average days on market here is around 75 days.
 Keep in mind that I’m not breaking this down by price range, so the average is brought up by a lot of the upper-end homes that typically take much longer to sell.
 Still, a 75-day average is huge.